HEADQUARTERS: East Wenatchee

 Professionalism: Interact daily with others in a professional manner.
 Treat others and be treated with respect; perform with integrity, honesty and professionalism; participate constructively in open communication; help to resolve issues and difficult situations in ways that reduce conflict and maintain good working relationships; improve work performance and take an active part in generating a mutually supportive environment.
 Recognize that diversity is an asset and value cultural, physical and professional differences.

-A valid driver’s license and proof of good driving record is required for this position (will be verified upon job offer).
+- A valid Washington State Class A CDL Driver License with an air brake endorsement and proof of good driving record is required for this position (will be verified upon job offer).
 Out-of-state candidates must acquire a Washington State driver’s license within 30 days of employment.

 Pursuant to the North American Electric Reliability Corporation (NERC) standards, Douglas County Public Utility District #1 conducts background screening of personnel who have access to the District’s critical physical and/or cyber assets.